Bénoué National Park: Flora and fauna

 African elephant, spotted hyena, waterbuck, warthog and monkeys are also found in the park.
 The predominant large ungulates in the park are antelope such as the kob, western hartebeest, giant eland and waterbuck, as well as African buffalo.
 The only place in Africa where there is a realistic chance to view the giant eland, Africa's largest antelope, is within Bénoué National Park.
 The African wild dog is present within the national park, though less common here than in Faro National Park.
 Bénoué National Park is known for its hippopotamus colonies.
 Along with hippo, crocodile are common in the rivers.

 Since 2005, the protected area is considered a Lion Conservation Unit.
 In 2011, the lion population was estimated at 200 adult individuals.

 Bénoué National Park is an Important Bird Area (#CM007) with recent surveys identifying 306 species.
 In the dry season, sandbars exposed by fluctuating levels of the sandy Bénoué River provide habitat for plover and other waterbirds.
 Common species include Adamawa turtle-dove, crocodile bird, red-throated bee-eater, red-winged grey warbler, stone partridge, and violet turaco.

 Population

 The majority of the population within the park is nomadic.
 There is a loose social structure that park guards and conservationists deal with, taking on roles such as community educators and arbitrators.
-At least one incident of kleptoparasitism, stealing meat from a lion kill, was documented at Bénoué National Park.
+At least one incident of kleptoparasitism, villagers stealing meat from a lion kill, was documented at Bénoué National Park.